cortexlabs/cortex/examples/traffic-splitter/README.md

 ## Cleanup

-Use `cortex delete <api_name>` to delete the Traffic Splitter and the two RealtimeAPIs (note that the Traffic Splitter and each Realtime API must be deleted by separate `cortex delete` commands):
+Use `cortex delete <api_name>` to delete the Traffic Splitter and the two Realtime APIs (note that the Traffic Splitter and each Realtime API must be deleted by separate `cortex delete` commands):

 ```bash
 $ cortex delete traffic-splitter --env aws